andres-abreu/REGEX-TUTORIAL/Develop/gits.template.md

 Anchor components specifies a location within a particular string to search, they match postiions before, after or between characters.
 For example: * ^A = match at the beginning of a line.  * A$ = match at the end of a line.

-Quantifiers allow for the specification of how many instances of a character, character-class or group must be present in the input for a match to be found.
+Quantifiers ( * + ? {} ) allow for the specification of how many instances of a character, character-class or group must be present in the input for a match to be found.
+For an example: abc{2,5} matches a string that has ab followed by the numbers 2 up to 5 c

 OR Operator (|) is used to match characters or expression of either the left or right of the operator.
 For an example (G|g) will match either G or g from the input string.